arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 * printf("%u", &A); -> gives the address of the constant pointer 'A'.
 * printf("%u", &A+1);

 > *'&A+1' means that we are incrementing the address by the size of the entire array*.
 As '&A' gets initialized first due to precedence and gives '800' as the address of the constant pointer, plus the size of the entire array.
-We have '5' elements in the array and each is '2bytes'.
+We have '5' elements in the array and each element is '2bytes' as they are integer type.
 Hence size of array is 2*5=10bytes.

 * '&A+1' -> 800 + 1* 2 *5 =800 +10=810.
 * '&A+2' -> 800 + 2* 2 *5 =800 +20=820.